• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Véronique Petit Chêne

-The Little Oak Veronique is a blue-flowered plant of ephemeral beauty.
+The little oak speedwell is a blue-flowered plant of ephemeral beauty.
 Indeed, it opens in the morning on a bright blue, it pinks at dusk and fades the next evening.

 • THE LARGE BUOY •